-The effects of food on the bioavailability of tetrabenazine tablets were studied in subjects administered a single dose with and without food.
-Food had no effect on mean plasma concentrations, $C{max}$ , or the area under the concentration time course (AUC) of $\alpha$ -HTBZ or $\beta$ -HTBZ [see Dosage and Administration (2.1)].
+The effects of food on the bioavailability of XENAZINE were studied in subjects administered a single dose with and without food.
+Food had no effect on mean plasma concentrations, C{max} , or the area under the concentration time course (AUC) of α -HTBZ or β -HTBZ [see Dosage and Administration (2.1)].